nayatronix01/aws/README.md

+## CloudFormation templates for HA with VMs and HA with Containers.
-Used CloudFormation templates from the internet
+All templates were downloaded from the internet

 ## WordPress HA